RDM Digital

 Regular 8 film - Super 8 film

-To finish the project, we then record your video to DVD, adding a title menu and adding chapter breaks within the playback whenever the scenes change.
-We use the DVD format DVD-R which is the most widely used format in DVD players.
+For projects finished on DVD, we use the DVD format DVD-R which is the most widely used format in DVD players.
 Archival quality DVD's are rated to last up to 100 years.
 You will receive your DVD in a slim DVD case that has a printed color cover.

-If a DVD is not what you want, there are also numerous other storage options to save your newly recorded videos.
-One of the options we have done a lot of is saving the footage in the .MP4 format.
-This will compress your final project to fit on options like flash drives or the Cloud.
+For projects finished to .MP4, we compress your final project footage to fit on options like flash drives or the Cloud.
 The easier access to the recording for you, the easier it will be for you to play on devices that can play videos.
 Keep in mind that compression sometimes causes a degradation in quality.

-We normally put 3 hours of film on a DVD.
-We can record up to 3.5 hours on a Double Layer DVD if necessary.
-Be sure to fill out the 8mm Project Pricing Form, this is very important.
-When gathering your film together make sure to put a sticky note on each film container indicating year and title for each scene in the film.
-If you do not know what is on the film we will process the film and have you examine a portion via a secure Youtube account to verify what the film is and what titles, year or other special information to include in the finished product.
+For all projects be sure to fill out the 8mm Project Pricing Form, this is very important.
+When gathering your film together, try to put a sticky note on each film container indicating year and title of the film.
+If you do not know what is on the film we will process the film and have you examine a portion via a secure Youtube account to verify what the film is.
 Print out our 8mm Project Pricing Form (this also includes a handy film sizing guide) located on our Ordering page.
 Fill out the form and include it with your film.

 If you are dropping off your film at our home/office, see instructions on the order form you are filling out for your project on how/where to drop off.
 If not, place the film along with your order form in a strong box, packed to hold your film secure.
 Your local Post Office has boxes that can be purchased to hold your film for shipment.
 Make sure to send us an email (rdmdigital@gmail.com) stating that you are sending the film.
 Send your box to the following address: